-Neither of us want to spend our time navigating the university's academic misconduct processes, and you should not want to deal with the consequences of academic misconduct hearings and penalties.
-More importantly, you have to invest the intellectual energy in the coursework to benefit from it and be a contributing member of the learning community, which should be our primary concern.
+None of us want to spend our time navigating the university's academic misconduct processes, and you should not want to deal with the consequences of academic misconduct hearings and penalties.
+More importantly, you have to invest the intellectual energy in the coursework to benefit from it and be a contributing member of the learning community.
 Our experiences as a learning community are enhanced if all of us can cultivate authentic relationships built on trust.
 For these reasons, please follow the university honor code.